UKCloud/documentation/articles/vmware/vmw-ref-cloning-vapps.md

 ### Stop and remove vApp using PowerCLI

 When a vApp has been used and is no longer required, there is a remove PowerCLI script that provides an automated way of removing the cloned environment.
-This script stops the vAPP and then deletes it from the catalogue specified.
+This script stops the vApp and then deletes it from the catalogue specified.

 The scripts are executed using VMware vSphere PowerCLI.
 VMware vSphere PowerCLI is a command-line interface (CLI) tool for automating vSphere and vCloud management.

-You can download the tool from: <https://my.vmware.com/web/vmware/details?downloadGroup=PCLI600R3&productId=536>.
+Download, installation and reference documentation is provided on the VMware Developer portal: <https://developer.vmware.com/powercli>.

 ![Screenshot of vSphere PowerCLI](images/vsphere_powercli.png)